dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT QoS 0: features

-* Message arrives at most once
+* Fire and forget
 * No guarantee of delivery
 * No retransmission by the client
-* No message queuing
+* Message arrives at most once
 * Fastest

 ## MQTT QoS 0: use when ..

-* Connection is very stable; like wired lan
+* Connection is very stable; like on the same host
-* Messages can be lost occasionally
+* Application can handle if messages are lost
-* Message queuing is not needed

 ## MQTT QoS 1